Language of instruction

 - Successful completion of the exam is valid for 4 years.
 In the event of failure on the test (even if the student is admitted for a Preparatory Year / Année propédeutique (AP) or for the DEFLE ‘parcours A’), the test must be retaken.

 In the event of failure

 Applicants who fail the basic test but are evaluated at B1 level on the Common European Framework of Reference for Languages (CEFR) are allowed to attend the preparatory year (‘Année propédeutique’, ‘AP’) at the School of French language and Civilization (ELCF).
 If they pass the AP year, they will be able to enter their chosen program the following year.
 Please note, the AP program can only be started in the Autumn semester.
-In this case, all applicants must reactivate their application within the deadline.
+Applicants who fail the exam for the Spring semester must reactivate their application within the deadline for a future semester. .

 If the test is for assessment purposes (complementary studies for a Bachelor's degree in Humanities or Master's degrees in Humanities in german, english, spanish, italian and russian): applicants who are unsuccessful on the test may begin their studies at UNIGE as planned, but they are limited to the program for which they applied - no changes are permitted.
 Additionally, during their first year of study, they will attend a level-appropriate French course for a minimum of 2 hours per week.
 Attending this course and completing regular assignments will result in a certificate from the School of French language and Civilization (ELCF).

 Exemption from the French exam

 Exemptions only apply to the basic test.
 The supplementary writing test is mandatory for candidates applying to the Faculty of Humanities (including the School of French Language and Civilization).